Posted on Thursday, November 14th, 2019 at 9:25 pm by Williams Hart

 The drivers of all other vehicles were not seriously injured but were transported to local hospitals for observation.

 The driver of the GMC, 29-year-old Jesse Griffin, was discovered to have been intoxicated at the time of the crash.
 As a result, he was placed under arrest and charged with intoxication manslaughter after he was medically cleared.

-It is unfortunate to hear of the death of Carolyn Davis.
+It is unfortunate to hear of what happened to the victims in this accident.
 Alas, there are countless other victims who suffered the same fate.
 Car accidents like this are awfully common nowadays.
-In a statistics provided by the National Highway Traffic Safety Administration (NHTSA), car accidents occur almost every minute of every day, and for every 16 minutes, someone dies from a car accident.
+In statistics provided by the National Highway Traffic Safety Administration (NHTSA), car accidents occur almost every minute of every day, and every 16 minutes, someone dies from a car accident.
 This can be translated to be about 6 million car accidents every year and about 37,000 people dying from them.

-Car accidents, especially head-on collisions, are quite difficult to the victims and their respective families.
-Thankfully, there are lawyers that specialize in car accidents/head-on collisions, so if you are a victim of this kind of accident, or you know someone who is, or you lost a loved one because of this, then please never hesitate to ask for help from these lawyers.
+Car accidents, especially the DUI ones and rear-end collisions, are quite difficult for the victims and their respective families.
+Thankfully, there are lawyers that specialize in car accidents/DUI accidents, so if you are a victim of this kind of accident, or you know someone who is, or you lost a loved one because of this, then please never hesitate to ask for help from these lawyers.
 They will help you in protecting your rights and in getting you the justice that you deserve.